 Rock Climbing Carabiner Reviews

 There are two types of locking carabiners.
-You have the manual locking and the auto-locking.
-The manual locking is the screw-lock or screw gate and usually it is cheaper in price than the auto-locking.
-There are a handsful of auto-locking mechanism.
-In these reviews, we have the twistlock, the ball lock, the triact-lock, and magnetic lock.
+You have manual locking and the auto-locking.
+The manual locking is the screw-lock or screw gate and usually, it is cheaper in price than the auto-locking.
+There are handsful of auto-locking mechanism.
+In these reviews, we have the twist lock, the ball lock, the triact-lock, and the magnetic lock.

 The carabiners are rated for their strength in three directions:

 - Major axis while the gate is open

 All climbing carabiners pass UIAA and CE standards so no worries.
 Whatever you purchase will support you.
 As you climb more over time, you will find your own preferences.